PROMAX-CTRL/PYTHON/README.md

+# Python Projects

+This repository contains a collection of Python projects that demonstrate concepts such as file handling, data validation, error handling, and user interaction.

+---

 ## Book List Tracker
 A Python program that allows users to add, view, search, and delete books stored in a CSV file.
 It demonstrates the use of file handling, data validation, and basic CRUD operations.

 ### Features
 - Add books with title, author, and description